Estate Planning: The Art of the Final Impression

 When To Just Do Something

 Sometimes all that’s necessary is clarity in where the money should go.
 And in the age of subscriptions and auto-drafts, it can be quite inconvenient to switch bank accounts or transfer highly appreciated securities into a trust account to avoid probate.
 Alternative beneficiary designations can help get the job done today.
 This would include Transfer on Death (T.O.D), Payable on Death (P.O.D.), and Transfer on Death of Real Property.
 It's not always clean, available in every state, and I must hedge and warn you about potential limitations or the proven ability of some alternative beneficiary designations.

 401Ks, IRAs, Roth IRAs and similar types of accounts allow for and should include “direct beneficiaries” named as your “primary beneficiaries.”
 When this is the case, then those assets do not need to and should not be in the name of a trust.
 Beneficiary forms on retirement accounts are iron clad and you should assume whoever is listed on that beneficiary is getting the money.
 Period.

 My official answer is that working with a qualified estate planning attorney in your unique situation and paying for a revocable living trust is always ultimately going to be the correct answer to avoiding mistakes and circumventing unforeseen quarks.
 But for the most part, I have found alternative beneficiary designations to be entirely satisfactory, free, and I have to admit sometimes it's just about getting something done.

-Always consult with a qualified tax and estate planning professional before making any consequential financial decisions.
+NOTE: Always consult with a qualified tax and estate planning professional before making any consequential financial decisions.
 The views expressed here are not to be taken as advice, but as educational material for your consideration.
 The author is not familiar with your specific financial situation.